-For those in the U.K., Europe, or the Middle East, the investment arena may appear daunting given recent market volatility.
+For those in Australia, and Asia Pacific more generally, the investment arena may appear daunting given recent market volatility.
 Yet we see investment opportunities emerging.
 Periods of market volatility and pessimism should not be seen as a barrier to investment but rather are a normal part of the journey to reach financial goals.